JonJagger/cyber-dojo/readme.txt

   to be installed.
 If cyber-dojo.sh runs javac to compile java files then javac has to be installed.

+:highight_filenames
+  A subset of :visible_filenames which names filenames whose appearance are to be highlighted on the test page.
+This can be useful if you have many :visible_filenames and want to mark which files form the focus of the practice.
+For example
+  :highlight_filenames => %w( buffer.cpp buffer.hpp )
+  Not required.
+Defaults to the empty.
+  The apperance of :highlight_filenames is controlled by the CSS div[class~='filename']
+   {
+     &[class~='highlight'] {
+       &:before { content: ">"; }
+     }
+   }
+  in the file app/assets/stylesheets/cyber-dojo.css.scss

 :hidden_filenames
   The names of text files that are not visible in the browser's editor but which will nonetheless be available each time the player runs their tests.